darkstar007/NetworkAnalyser/README.md

 * does mean and max hold
 * can zoom and scroll around
 * can rescan to the current bounds of the frequency axis
-* has a progress bar to show data transfer from the device
+* has a progress bar to show the data transfer from the device

 Its early days for the program - I'm sure there are a whole bunch of bugs and missing features.
 And not having any real documentation about the